Systems Analysis and Design

 Learning Outcomes

-- understand the meaning of the model and its use in the representation of the processes and the life cycle of software,
+• define the concept of a model and its use to represent the processes and life cycle of a software,

-- recognize the characteristics of a “good design” software,
+• recognize the characteristics of a “good design” of software,

-- acquire skills to develop the architecture of a system,
+• develop the high-level architecture of a system,

-- understand the difference between logical and physical design,
+• understand the difference between conceptual, logical, and physical design of a database,

 Indicative Module Content